Stukeley/Stukeley/README.md

 ### Hi there 👋
 My name is Rafał "Stukeley" Klinowski, also known as "Stukeleyak".
-I'm a second year student of Information Technology at Politechnika Śląska, Poland.
+I'm a third year student of Information Technology at Politechnika Śląska, Poland.

 ### Technologies 💻
 I'm in love with C#.
 I think it's a modern, clean language, that can be used to achieve almost anything.
 I have been using it for about 4 years now, and I am comfortable in technologies such as: WinForms, WPF, UWP, ASP.NET, Uno and more.